 NextLearningPlatform: An effort for futuristic education

-Next Education, India’s leading end-to-end education solutions provider, has created NextLearningPlatform, an integrated learning system for the K–12 sector which consists of a school management system, a learning management system, a complete assessment management system and an award-winning multimedia curriculum solution.
+Next Education, India’s leading end-to-end education solutions provider, has created NextLearningPlatform, an integrated learning system for the K–12 sector that consists of a school management system, a learning management system, a complete assessment management system and an award-winning multimedia curriculum solution.

 The school management system simplifies the administrative tasks of educators, which helps them concentrate on providing a better learning experience for students.
-The learning management system provides a collaborative and analytical platform for managing course, content, assessments and reports.
+The learning management system provides a collaborative and analytical platform for managing course content, assessments and reports.
 The assessment management system allows teachers to customise assessments from a vast pool of questions as per requirement and analyse student performance according to various parameters.

 Most importantly, the state-of-the-art digital content contains holistic academic support in the form of concept explanations, interactive assessments, hands-on experiments and simulations via a wide array of age-appropriate, engaging audiovisuals.
-The content is carefully structured to stimulate young minds to a learning that is simultaneously blended, enquiry-based, experiential, interactive and personalised.
-The content not only integrates various domains through increasing points of association, but also integrates various skills such as critical thinking and problem solving, creativity and innovation, cross-cultural understanding, communication, information and media literacy, computing and ICT fluency and so forth.
+The content is carefully structured to stimulate young minds to learning that is simultaneously blended, enquiry-based, experiential, interactive and personalised.
+The content not only integrates various domains through increasing points of association but also integrates various skills such as critical thinking and problem solving, creativity and innovation, cross-cultural understanding, communication, information and media literacy, computing and ICT fluency and so forth.

 The world has changed and so has society; and education, a pillar for the world’s progress, cannot be effective if it continues in the detritus of age-old methods.
 Learning for the future must take this into account, especially to help the younger generations survive the wilds of an uncertain future.
 Learning must be integrated into the real world, its needs and demands, so that today’s youth can intuitively bring forth sustainable changes for a better future.